CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ### Running QE jobs

 With all of our necessary components ready, we can now proceed to run a simple QE job.
 In the VM, we will execute this job on computing cluster at Princeton University, utilizing the scheduler, Slurm.
-The sample job script is placed in the tutorial folder as named job.sh.
+The sample job script is placed in the tutorial folder as named `job.sh`.
 The compiled QE version in the VM is v7.1. with GPU acceleration which is installed using container, [singularilty](https://sylabs.io).
 Containers store the software and all of its dependencies, making it easy to install and run the software.

 ```
 #!/bin/bash